Khamartajk/git_commands_practice/README.md

 # git_commands_practice
-This Repository is used to practice git command from terminal and remote I am going to clone this repo into my local machine
+This Repository is used to practice git command from terminal and remote <br>
+I am going to clone this repo into my local machine Author = Khamartaj